rexfordkelly-on-makersquare/w2d1-review/review/08_intro-functions.md

    }
    ```

-5. Fix the invalid syntax in the following functions (you can copy and paste these
+5. Fix the invalid syntax in the following functions.
-   invalid definitions into `main.js` and then edit them there):

    ```js
    func square1(x {